jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Make connections, and send invites on Linkedin
 * Have fun

-You've moved from initial dating to a hopefully stable and happy relationship.

 # Alternative Path
 Sometimes the job market is like a game of musical chairs.
 The song stops, there's a mad scramble, you're left standing.